mpaluch1/slides_puzzle/README.md

 file via command line argument `-c, --config`.
 The default value for this argument is `config.json` placed in app directory.
 For available options look into `config.json` file in this repo.

+__Warning:__ Default app directory is called `build-slides_puzzle-Desktop-Debug` (when you are building the app in Debug mode).
+Please copy the config file to that directory.